 - Member for

-A free Kitchigami Regional Library service that delivers books to seniors and the home-bound is soon to disappear. … Archive Material - Subscription required to continue reading Log in or...
+A free Kitchigami Regional Library service that delivers books to seniors and the home-bound is soon to disappear.
+Kitchigami Regional Director Marian Ridge said the decision to eliminate the program...

 A winter storm warning from the National Weather Service is in effect for Wadena and will remain so until 6 a.m.
 Tuesday, according to AccuWeather.
 As of around 11:20 a.m., AccuWeather Senior Meteorologist Tom Kines said Wadena can expect total storm snowfall to range between 6-10 inches over the next 24-30 hours, with the heaviest snowfall occurring Monday afternoon into the overnight hours.
 "A lot of times when we get snowstorms, it all comes at once over the course of 10-12 hours," Kines said.

 5 Years Ago Excerpts from the Feb.
 28, 2008 Pioneer Journal School Board settles on budget cut: $769k After much wrangling and a pair of 3-2 votes, the Wadena-Deer Creek School Board approved a figure of $769,700 in budget cuts for the 2008-2009 school year.
 "This is never fun," said board chairwoman Judy Taves, leading off the discussion.
 "This is always very, very difficult."
 County considers dog bite policy for strays Stray dogs are a problem in Wadena County, according to Carolyn Hartman, coordinator of the Wadena County Humane Society.

 Members of the Wadena-Deer Creek seventh- and eighth-grade girls' choir, under the direction of Mike Ortmann, perform during a concert Monday in the WDC gymnasium.
 They were accompanied by Gabi Ross.